hanjingo/doc/interview.md

 The Observer Pattern defines a one-to-many dependency so that when one object (subject) changes, all dependent objects(observers) are notified...

 For more info, see: [Design Pattern#OBSERVER](SYSTEM_DESIGN/design_pattern.md)

+#### What is Decorator Design Pattern?

+The Decorator pattern is a structural design pattern that allows behavior to be added to individual objects dynamically, without affecting the behavior of other objects from the same class.
+It wraps an object inside another object that adds the new behavior, following the Open-Closed Principle.
+This is often a more flexible alternative to subclassing for extending functionality, especially when you need combinations of features.

+For more info, see: [Design Pattern#DECORATOR](SYSTEM_DESIGN/design_pattern.md)

+#### What is a Command Pattern?

+The Command pattern encapsulates a request as an object, thereby allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations.
+It decouples the object that invokes an operation from the one that knows how to perform it, turning method calls into first-class objects that can be stored, passed around, and executed later.

+For more info, see: [Design Pattern#COMMAND](SYSTEM_DESIGN/design_pattern.md)

+#### What problem does Builder Pattern try to solve?

+The Builder pattern solves the problem of constructing complex objects with many optional parameters, especially when the construction process involves multiple steps or when objects need to be created in different representations. it separates the construction of a complex object from its representation, allowing the same construction process to create different variations of the object.
+This avoids telescoping constructors, improves code readability, and ensures object validity.

+For more info, see: [Design Pattern#BUILDER](SYSTEM_DESIGN/design_pattern.md)

+#### What do you understand by the Null Object pattern?

+The Null Object Pattern is a design pattern that replaces null references with a special, inert object that implements the expected interface but does nothing.

+For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md)

+#### What is the MVC design pattern?

+MVC is an architectural pattern that separates an application into three interconnected components: Model, View, and Controller.
+This separation promotes organized code, easier maintenance, and parallel development.

+For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md)

+#### What are the components of the Composite Entity pattern?

+The Composite Entity Pattern is a structural design pattern used in enterprise applications to represent a graph of related objects as a single, coarse-grained entity.
+It's particularly useful for persisting complex object graphs without exposing the internal details to clients.

+For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md)

+#### What is a Chain of Responsibility pattern?
+In what scenarios to apply this pattern?

+The Chain of Responsibility pattern decouples the sender of a request from its receiver by giving multiple objects a chance to handle the request.
+The request passes along a chain of handlers until one handles it--or reaches the end of the chain.

+For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md)

+#### What is a Bridge Design Pattern?

+The Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.
+Instead of creating a static inheritance hierarchy that combines both, you use composition to separate 'what something does' from 'how it does it'.

+For more info, see: [Design Pattern#BRIDGE](SYSTEM_DESIGN/design_pattern.md)

+#### What is a Proxy Design Pattern?

+The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
+The proxy acts as an intermediary, adding a layer of indirection that can handle things like lazy loading, access control, logging, or caching without modifying the original object.

+For more info, see: [Design Pattern#PROXY](SYSTEM_DESIGN/design_pattern.md)

+#### What is an Adapter Design Pattern?

+The Adapter pattern converts the interface of a class into another interface that clients expect.
+It allows classes to work together that couldn't otherwise because of incompatible interfaces--like a real-world electrical plug adapter.

+For more info, see: [Design Pattern#ADAPTER](SYSTEM_DESIGN/design_pattern.md)

+#### What is a Factory Design Pattern?

+The Factory pattern is a creational design pattern that provides an interface for creating objects without exposing the instantiation logic to the client.
+It delegates the responsibility of 'which class to instantiate' to a separate factory object or method.

+For more info, see: [Design Pattern#FACTORY METHOD](SYSTEM_DESIGN/design_pattern.md)

+### Design Principles

+#### What is Inversion of Control?

+Inversion of Control (IoC) is a design principle where the control flow of a program is inverted: instead of your code calling into libraries or frameworks, the framework calls your code.
+This shifts the responsibility of managing components, their lifecycle, and dependencies away from your application code to a container or framework.
+IoC enables better decoupling, testability, and flexibility, with Dependency Injection being the most common implementation.

+For more info, see: [System Design Summary](SYSTEM_DESIGN/summary.md)

+#### What are the SOLID principles?

+SOLID is an acronym for five design principles that make software more maintainable, flexible, and understandable.
+They are: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles guide object-oriented design to reduce coupling, increase cohesion, and manage complexity.

+For more info, see: [System Design Summary#SOLID](SYSTEM_DESIGN/summary.md)

+#### How are design principles different from design patterns?

+Design principles are high-level, language-agnostic guidelines that inform good software design, while design patterns are concrete, reusable solutions to specific recurring problems.
+Principles are the 'why' and 'what' of good design--the foundational beliefs; patterns are the 'how'--proven implementation recipes that embody those principles.

+For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md), [System Design Summary#Design Principle](SYSTEM_DESIGN/summary.md)

+#### What do you understand by the Open-Closed Principle (OCP)?

+The Open-Closed Principle (OCP) states that software entities should be open for extension but closed for modification.
+This means you should be able to add new functionality without changing existing code.
+OCP is typically achieved through abstraction, polymophism, and design patterns likt Strategy, Template Method, and Observer.
+It's the 'O' in SOLID and is crucial for creating maintainable systems that can evolve without breaking existing features.

+For more info, see: [System Design Summary](SYSTEM_DESIGN/summary.md)

 ### Optimize